ryregier/OAcounts/README.md

 ## Potential Errors and Concerns

 If you do enter the ISSN for an open access journal, OAISSN.py will run you through the first couple steps, till it begins to check the DOIs in Unpaywall.
-It will then exit the analysis and let you know the journal is an open acces journal:
+It will then exit the analysis and let you know the journal is an open access journal:
    >College and Research Libraries is an Gold Open Access Journal!
 All DOIs are open!

 Crossref and Unpaywall can time out on occasion.
 If you keep getting errors and it seems like it should be working, please wait an hour or so before trying again.
 If it's still not working, please let me know!
 It may be bad code.